 Vito: It’s nice to meet you Adam.
 I’ve seen you online you have your videos and like instructional Wing Chun and personally I’ve seen them pop up on reddit the subreddit.
 It’s always interesting when you see somebody in video and then you’re like able to talk to them.
 Tell us a little bit about about where you’re from.

-Sifu Adam: Well originally I was born in Baltimore Maryland and then my mom got transferred with her work down to Jacksonville Florida when I was about 12, so I grew up most of the most of of those years through junior high and high school in Jacksonville, Florida.
+Sifu Adam: Well originally I was born in Baltimore Maryland and then my mom got transferred with her work down to Jacksonville, Florida when I was about 12, so I grew up most of those years through junior high and high school in Jacksonville, Florida.

 Vito: What was it like for you growing up in Jacksonville?

-Sifu Adam: It was interesting you know, it’s a real hot area there down there and at least to most the country it’s very humid.
+Sifu Adam: It was interesting you know, it’s real hot area down there and very humid.
 Jacksonville isn’t a huge population and it’s very southern, which people don’t realize because they think of Florida as beachy.
 North Florida has a lot of Georgia influence, so there’s a lot of Southern culture.
-I found my Sifu who is still my to this day right there in Jacksonville beach.
+I found my Sifu right there in Jacksonville beach.
 Bill Graves is his name and he keeps fairly low key.
 I found him through a buddy of mine that I went to high school with who was attending his classes.

 Dane: Does he still have a school there in Jacksonville?

 Sifu Adam: No he teaches privately and then gets his group together at his house.